German Shorthaired Pointers: Expert Insights

 While GSPs love the outdoors, adventure, and working in the field, they are not meant to be left outside full-time.
 They are highly social dogs that form deep bonds with their families and benefit greatly from being included in household activities.

-At TTR, we emphasize balanced breeding—our dogs are bred to perform at high levels yet seamlessly transition into home life.
+At Tipsy Rabbit, we emphasize balanced breeding—our dogs are bred to perform at high levels yet seamlessly transition into home life.
 Providing them with a cozy bed and safe space (kennel) indoors helps them feel secure and happy.
 While they need ample exercise and stimulation, they are happiest sleeping at your feet or curling up on the couch under a blanket at the end of the day.

 Grooming